Ben Mitchell

 He has acted for a large number of universities in cases brought by students alleging discrimination and breach of academic regulations.

-Ben also has significant experience of appearing in special education needs (SEN) cases before the First-tier Tribunal (SENDIST) and Upper Tribunal and exclusion cases before Independent Review Panels.
+Ben also has significant experience of appearing in special education needs (SEN) and additional learning needs (ALN) cases before the First-tier and Upper Tribunal and exclusion cases before Independent Review Panels.
 Ben volunteers as a barrister mentor with the School Exclusion Project.

 Ben also has a strong advisory practice, having advised a number of universities, school, local authorities and individuals on education law issues, including: